DmitryLitvintsev/enstore2cta/docs/cta_schema.rst

 .. image:: images/cta.relationships.real.compact.png

-Unlike Enstore schema, the CTA db schema is more normalized and specifically separates out the concepts of logical libraries, virtual organization, storage class into corresponding table.
-Therefore the names of ``virtual_organization``, ``logical_library`` and  ``storage_class`` have to be defined by admin in advance before any file can be written.
+Unlike Enstore schema, the CTA db schema is more normalized and specifically separates out the concepts of logical libraries, virtual organization, storage class into corresponding tables.
+Therefore, the names of ``virtual_organization``, ``logical_library`` and  ``storage_class`` have to be defined by admin in advance before any file can be written.

 Additonally CTA has a concept of ``tape_pool`` that represents logical grouping of tapes.
 Each tape belongs to exactly one tape pool.
 Tape pools are used to keep data belonging to different VOs, storage_class (via ``archive_route``).